petrushin-ai/btc-transaction-scanner-bot/README.md

 - `RESOLVE_INPUT_ADDRESSES` (`true|false`, default: `false`)
   - When `true`, resolves input addresses by fetching previous transactions.
 Enables detection of outgoing ("out") activities but increases RPC calls.
 - `WATCH_ADDRESSES_FILE` (default: `./addresses.json`)
   - Path to a JSON file containing an array of `{ address, label? }` to watch.
 Used as the primary source.
+Loaded via `FileStorageService`.
 - `WATCH_ADDRESSES` (optional)
   - CSV fallback used only if `WATCH_ADDRESSES_FILE` is missing/unreadable.
 Format: `address[:label],address[:label],...`.